amite/quilllabs.com/index.md

 ---
-title:
+title: This is quilllabs.com
 layout: home
-color: red
+color: blue
 categories:
-- static
 - dynamic
-- landing
 ---
+This is quilllabs.com